fawad-khalil/cat-voting/SELF_REFLECTION.md

 **Dark Mode**: Used Tailwind's dark mode class approach for simplicity.
 Could have used CSS custom properties for more granular control, but the current approach is sufficient and easier to maintain.

 **Error Handling**: Implemented toast notifications for user feedback.
 Could have used more sophisticated error boundaries, but toasts provide immediate feedback without disrupting the user experience.

-**Tabs**: I implemented tabs using component state instead of libraries like react-tabs because I didn't want to add complexity layers for this minimal project.
-We can use react-tabs for the real-world projects instead of re-inventing the wheel.

 ### Performance Considerations